 Homemade applesauce is so easy you may never go back to store bought applesauce again!
 Apples provide their own sweetness and create such a delicious side dish that is perfect for the holiday season menu.

-Even if you are not lucky enough to have an orchard near you, most farmers markets and local grocery have tons of apple varieties that help making your own homemade applesauce not only super easy, but a treat.
+Tons of apple varieties means tons of flavor combinations: Fall is apple season and there is never a better time of the year to make sure you have all your recipes ready to go apple picking.
+Even if you are not lucky enough to have an orchard near you, most farmers markets and local grocery have tons of apple varieties that help making simple homemade applesauce easy and a treat.

 Best Apples for Applesauce